-Hemorrhoids are swollen veins in your rectum that can cause itching, burning, pain, or bleeding.
+Hemorrhoids are swollen veins in your rectum, the opening in your bottom.
+They can cause itching, burning, pain, or bleeding.
 It's common to get them during pregnancy, especially in the third trimester.
 You should call your doctor if yours bleed or hurt a lot.

 You're more likely to get hemorrhoids if you're constipated, because straining to have a bowel movement swells your veins.
 Your growing baby also puts pressure on the large veins behind your uterus.